cloudControl/documentation/Guides/Python/Pyramid.md

 $ cctrlapp APP_NAME/default deploy
 ~~~

+##Reaching the application
 And... that's it, really!
-You should now be able to reach your application at:
+You should now be able to reach your application at: `http://APP_NAME.cloudcontrolled.com`.
-`http://APP_NAME.cloudcontrolled.com`.
-However, you won't see much except for a 404 Error.

 To prompt "Hello world!" as explained in this [Pyramid tutorial], visit:
 http://testpyramid.cloudcontrolled.com/hello/world